drwhut/tabletop-club/docs/general/about.rst

 Your hardware must also have support for OpenGL 3.3.

+It is recommended to have at least 1GB of available space on your drive to accommodate for the game files, as well as any generated files.

 Currently there are no plans for the game to be supported on mobile devices or consoles.